How to add website preview thumbnails to your link directory with a screenshot API

 But the problems start with scaling and maintenance.
 Each Puppeteer instance eats 200-400 MB of RAM.
 If you're generating thumbnails for 50 links at the same time, that's 10-20 GB just for screenshots.
 Headless Chrome crashes silently when it runs out of memory.
 Pages with cookie consent banners (basically any EU-facing website) render with a giant popup covering the content.
 Sites behind Cloudflare anti-bot protection return challenge pages instead of the actual content.
 You end up spending more time maintaining the screenshot infrastructure than building your actual product.

-Self-hosted vs API: quick comparison
+Self-hosted vs hosted service: quick comparison

-| Self-hosted Puppeteer | Screenshot API | |
+Self-hosted Puppeteer | Hosted screenshot service | |

 |---|---|---|

-| Setup time | 2-4 hours | 10 minutes |
+Setup time | 2-4 hours | 10 minutes |

-| Server requirements | 2+ GB RAM, Node.js, Chrome | None |
+Server requirements | 2+ GB RAM, Node.js, Chrome | None |

-| Cookie banner handling | Manual (CSS injection) | Built-in parameter |
+Cookie banner handling | Manual (CSS injection) | Usually a built-in parameter |

-| Anti-bot protection (Cloudflare etc.) | Fails without proxies | Handled by the API |
+Anti-bot protection (Cloudflare etc.) | Fails without proxies | Handled by the provider |

-| Reliability | Medium (crashes, memory leaks) | High |
+Reliability | Medium (crashes, memory leaks) | High |

-Step 2: capture your first screenshot
+Step 1: capture your first screenshot

 Let's start with a simple cURL command to make sure everything works before writing any application code.
 Open your terminal and run: